danmera1980/mart/README.md

 This is my solution to the Jerry's Quick Mart Challenge.
 The solution is implemented in JavaScript as a single-page application without using any external libraries or frameworks, and designed using HTML as well as CSS3.

+The web application can be viewed at: [http://mart.danmera.com](http://mart.danmera.com)

 ## Features

 - Select whether the customer is a Rewards Member or Regular customer.